tbennun/Elemental/README.md

 Optional dependencies of Hydrogen include:

 + [Aluminum](https://github.com/llnl/aluminum): Provides asynchronous
-  blocking and non-block communication routines with an MPI-like syntax.
+  blocking and non-blocking communication routines with an MPI-like syntax.
 The use of Aluminum is **highly** recommended.

 + [CUDA](https://developer.nvidia.com/cuda-zone): Version 9.2 or